corda/corda/docs/source/node-database.rst

 Configuration
 ~~~~~~~~~~~~~
-Here is an example node configuration for MSSQL:
+Here is an example node configuration for SQLServer:

 .. sourcecode:: groovy